iyioio/common/README.md

-# iyio (eye-y-io)
+# IYIO ( eye·o )
-Welcome to the iyio (eye-y-io) mono repo. iyio is an application framework and a set of general purpose libraries that try not to get in the way 🤓
+Welcome to the IYIO ( eye·o ) mono repo.
+IYIO is an application framework and a set of general purpose libraries that try not to get in the way 🤓

 **Odds are you're here for convo-lang** - [click-here](packages/convo-lang/README.md)